mccoyp/service-fabric-managed-identity-test/README.md

 Setup for a Service Fabric cluster and two apps, used for testing managed identity using Azure.Identity.

-`sfmitestsystem` and `sfmitestuser` are mock applications that use Azure.Identity's ServiceFabricCredential to request and verify Key Vault access tokens.
+`sfmitestsystem` and `sfmitestuser` are mock applications that use Azure.Identity's `ServiceFabricCredential` to request and verify Key Vault access tokens.
 The former application uses a system-assigned managed identity to do so, and the latter application uses a user-assigned managed identity.

 The `ResourceManagement` directory contains Azure resource templates for creating a Service Fabric cluster to host these applications as well as the application templates.

 ## Environment Requirements

 > **Note:** All Azure resources used in the sample should be in the same region & resource group.
-This includes a managed identity, Key Vault, Service Fabric cluster, and storage account.
+This includes a managed identity, Key Vault, Service Fabric cluster, Azure Container Registry, and storage account.

 - This sample assumes that Visual Studio 2019 is being used in a Windows environment.
-- This sample requires access to an Azure subscription and required privileges to create resources
+- This sample requires access to an Azure subscription and required privileges to create resources.
 - [Powershell and the Az library are needed to run the deployments in the sample.](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps)
 - [Azure CLI is used to deploy some resources.](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest)
 - Docker is needed to build and push the sample containerized service.
 Docker should be using Linux containers for building the application images, but it should be using Windows containers when packaging the Service Fabric applications in Visual Studio.